acutario/decoratex/README.md

 ## Usage

-First of all, add `use Decoratex` to your models.
-Then you can set the decorate fields with `decorations` and `decorate_field` functions:
+1. Add `use Decoratex` to your models.
+2. Set the decorate fields inside a block of `decorations` function.
+3. Declare each field with `decorate_field name, type, function, options`
+  * Name of the virtual field.
+  * Type of the virtual field.
+  * Function to calculate the value of the virtual field.
+Always receives a struct model as first param.
+  * Default options for the function (arity 2) in case you need send diferent options in each decoration.
+4. Add `add_decorations` inside schema definition.
+5. Use `decorate` function of your model module.

 ```elixir
 defmodule Post do